 All students who are enrolled at Mary E. Phillips High School are required to attend a new student orientation with a parent or guardian.
 Students must recognize that the reason MEPHS is successful with a high number of its students is because of our small school size.
 To maintain this status, each year we must reject or say "NO" to several students who want to attend MEPHS.
 Students must understand that saying "YES" to you is a privilege and not a right.
 Students must attend school, follow school procedures and rules, and make good decisions if this privilege is to continue.
-Students who do not comply with school rules and procedures may be withdrawn and asked to consider other options.
+Students who do not comply with school rules and procedures may be withdrawn and could potentially lose their seat at MEPHS.